F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 end_invalid:
 ~~~

 We have another reversing challenge that we need to pass to unlock the door.
-Length of input is checked so we need to understand how the code works to bypass pink check.
+The length of the input is checked so we need to understand how the code works to bypass the pin check.
 I have left some comments that should make code a bit clearer.

-Basically we can only enter characters between `' '` and `~`.
-Length of input has to be 16 and each of the first eight characters from input are XORed with the input characters 8 positions ahead from them.
-Result we get is then checked with `valid` array.
+Basically, we can only enter characters between `' '` and `~`.
+The length of input has to be 16 and each of the first eight characters from the input are XORed with the input characters 8 positions ahead from them.
+The result we get is then checked with `valid` array.

-Bruteforce python solution:
+Brute-force python solution:

 ~~~python
 alphabet = [x for x in range(0x20, 0xFE + 1)]